10 Principles of History for predicting the future (1/2)

 2nd principle to be learned from history: a cheap, uncensored content distribution technology is highly disruptive to the powers that be.
 It has already proved its power to completely overturn an institution that had been in existence for over 1,000 years, and had such a hold on society that it seemed indestructible.

 Another example of this principle in history is, of course, the Internet, whose disruption we'll be taking a closer look in later articles.

-3rd principle to be learned from history: When a cheap, hard-to-censor communications technology develops, the authorities in power try to control it and institute mechanisms to tell "good believers" what is true and what is not.
+3rd principle to be learned from history: When a cheap, hard-to-censor communications technology develops and starts spreading points that run counter to that of the authorities, the authorities in power try to control it and institute mechanisms to tell "good believers" what is true and what is not.

 Such were the Church's attempts to control the use of the printing press, and the books placed on the Index.